dry-rb/dry-rb.org/source/gems/dry-validation/1.0/schemas.html.md

 ### Defining a schema with JSON coercion

-In a similar way like `params`, you can use `json` to define a contract that's suitable for validating JSON data:
+You can also use `json` to define a schema suitable for validating JSON data:

 ``` ruby
 class NewUserContract < Dry::Validation::Contract